HITECHCRIME/HC_SG209/README.md

 ## Lyrics

 ```
-all your wounds stitched
+all your wounds stitched so
 with a piece of black rope
 tell me if you're a blood witch
-in my mind I'm too savage with no hope
+in my mind hope

+too savage with no hope

 but is it really savage more than you
 is it really too much promise to feel used
 maybe you're here to make me heal
 make me whole again through the secret runes

 it's the sacred ordeals of the thuul
-so please put your mark on me
+so please witch, put your mark down
+make me feel, place the chant one thee

 ```